komodorio/docs/docs/Learn/Static-Prevention.md

 ### How it works?

-Each time your workload got rolled out and something got changes in the yaml, we run some checks statically on you yaml.
-Those checks supposed to help you improve your yaml reliability and efficiency.
+Each time your workload got rolled out and something got changed in the workload yaml, we run some checks statically on your yaml.
+Those checks are supposed to help you improve your yaml reliability and efficiency.

 Checks results are presented under `Best practices` block within every service.

-If you wish to ignore any check, just click on the ignore button under the `Best practices` popup.
+If you wish to ignore any check, just click on the `ignore` button under the `Best practices` popup.

 ### Checks we run